Drug Formulary App

 - Not all drugs in MOHMF are available in our hospital/clinic.

-- The application should automatically sync with the MOHMF (the backbone database) to ensure the changes in indications, prescribing restrictions, dosing, prescribing categories and precautions are reflected in the local formulary.
+- The application should automatically sync the local formulary with the MOHMF (the backbone database) to ensure all changes in indications, prescribing restrictions, dosing, prescribing categories and precautions are reflected.

 - For drugs that are not available in the MOHMF, a separate drug list with detailed indication and dosage information should be created.
 This would allow individual facilities to activate these medicines into their own formulary if necessary.